Christmas Day is celebrated across New Zealand on 25 December, and is one of the most actively celebrated holidays in the country.

 In New Zealand, we have some of the best views of the night sky and our version of the famous star that led the kings from the east is our Southern Cross constellation and is the base of our Christmas carol, ‘The Southern Cross looks down’.
 And we have some of our own carols too, sung in Maori to old familiar tunes.

-Christmas in New Zealand is generally hot so the traditional colours of Christmas, red, green and white, have different meanings here to the northern hemisphere’s robins, holly and snow.
+Christmas in New Zealand is generally warm so the traditional colours of Christmas, red, green and white, have different meanings here to the northern hemisphere’s robins, holly and snow.
 Red here is the Pohutukawa, our NZ Christmas tree with blooms of red throughout December.
 Our green is the kiwi fruit we put with our red strawberries on our white pavlovas.
-And our white is also the lengths of sandy, summer beaches where Santa loses his thick red suit and can be seen in Santa speedos on a surfboard.

 Some families like to cook their Christmas meal by ‘laying a hāngi’, a fire pit in the ground where rocks are heated.
 Food wrapped in leaves, sacking or foil, like pork legs and vegetables, are laid on top of the hot stones and covered with earth.
 The meal is often eaten late in the day and Christmas carols are sung.